postgresml/postgresml/pgml-cms/docs/api/client-sdk/README.md

 ## Getting started

-The SDK uses the database to perform all of its functionality.
-Before continuing, make sure you've created a [PostgresML database](https://postgresml.org/signup) and have the `DATABASE_URL` connection string handy.
+The SDK uses the database to perform most of its functionality.
+Before continuing, make sure you created a [PostgresML database](https://postgresml.org/signup) and have the `DATABASE_URL` connection string handy.

 ### Connect to PostgresML